mayflower/libholiday/README.md

 Supported countries and states

 * America
-* Germany
+* Germany and all constituent states
-  * Hamburg, Saarland, BadenWuerttemberg, Hesse, SaxonyAnhalt, Bavaria, Saxony, Berlin, LowerSaxony, SchleswigHolstein, Brandenburg, MecklenburgWesternPomerania, Bremen, Thuringia, NorthRhineWestphalia, RhinelandPalatinate
 * Sweden
 * Netherlands